 It is all part of a concerted and vast right-wing conspiracy that had expediently adopted modern aspects and tactics, and one of the motivating ideologies was the old Hamiltonian idea that was somewhat expressed by the McCarthyites but later emphasized by the Reaganites.
-That ideology was and still is that the wealthiest few in the “upper” class who profess to be patriotic Christians deserve to rule in a "Christian Meritocracy," and that lower classes and the poor simply deserve their lot because are "lazy and lacked faith," as Ronald Reagan claimed so many times.
+That ideology was and still is that the wealthiest few in the “upper” class who profess to be patriotic Christians deserve to rule in a "Christian Meritocracy," and that lower classes and the poor simply deserve their lot because they are just are "lazy," "lack faith," and are not "self-reliant," as Ronald Reagan claimed so many times.

 That idea, as is discussed thoroughly in other articles (like Poverty: America's Greatest Shame and Ronald Reagan's Real Legacy), is essentially based on a couple of sentences from the New Testament of the Christian Bible.
 And even though those sentences are taken out of context and misinterpreted, they have been used by many of the rich to justify themselves and the right-wing partisan politicians in America who do their bidding.

 Granted, it is true, as the saying goes, that "God helps those who help themselves."
 However, it is not true that Jesus said that the rich deserve more and the poor deserve less.
 In fact, he said the poor are blessed and the souls of the rich are in jeopardy.
 And the Founders of the United States of America said that government should "promote the general welfare" in order to ensure domestic tranquility and justice for all.